OpenInternet/Infuse/content/learning-path/1/module-4.en.md

 {{% resource title="Subdomain enumeration: the ultimate guide" languages="English" cost="Free" description="A guide which contains several techniques on enumerating (figuring out) which subdomains a specific domain contains.
 It’s worth remembering that not all techniques will work on all domains/servers." url="https://0xffsec.com/handbook/information-gathering/subdomain-enumeration/" %}}

-{{% resource title="Threat intelligence services with DNS history" languages="English" cost="Free with premium features (security trails) / Free (Microsoft Defender)" description="Those services perform DNS scans and add history; analysts who use them can therefore see whether certain websites or addresses moved or changed." url="https://securitytrails.com/" additional_urls="https://ti.defender.microsoft.com/" %}}
+{{% resource title="Threat intelligence services with DNS history: Security Trails" languages="English" cost="Free with premium features (security trails) / Free (Microsoft Defender)" description="Those services perform DNS scans and add history; analysts who use them can therefore see whether certain websites or addresses moved or changed." url="https://securitytrails.com/" %}}

+{{% resource title="Threat intelligence services with DNS history: Microsoft XDR" languages="English" cost="Free with premium features (security trails) / Free (Microsoft Defender)" description="Those services perform DNS scans and add history; analysts who use them can therefore see whether certain websites or addresses moved or changed." url="https://www.microsoft.com/en-us/security/business/solutions/extended-detection-response-xdr" %}}

 {{% resource title="Alienvault OTX" languages="English" cost="Free" description="A service that compiles threat intelligence and indicators put forward by the community." url="https://otx.alienvault.com/" %}}

 {{% resource title="Mandiant Advantage" languages="English" cost="Some features are available on the free tier" description="Another threat intelligence service, currently owned by Google." url="https://www.mandiant.com/multi-vendor-security-platform-free-access" %}}

-{{% resource title="Shodan" languages="English" cost="Free tier\nBasic $49\nMore volume available as monthly subscriptions\n(Free basic for academic emails, occasionally has great discounts, e.g. membership for $5 when they got 5 million users in July 2022, and $4 when they hit 4 million users in March of 2021)" description="Shows information on services running on a server by IP address, can also search for all servers running a service with a particular banner." url="https://www.shodan.io/" additional_urls="Background: https://en.wikipedia.org/wiki/Banner_grabbing\nDocumentation: https://help.shodan.io/" %}}
+{{% resource title="Shodan" languages="English" cost="Free tier\nBasic $49\nMore volume available as monthly subscriptions\n(Free basic for academic emails, occasionally has great discounts, e.g. membership for $5 when they got 5 million users in July 2022, and $4 when they hit 4 million users in March of 2021)" description="Shows information on services running on a server by IP address, can also search for all servers running a service with a particular banner." url="https://www.shodan.io/" %}}

 {{% resource title="Censys Search" languages="English" cost="Free" description="A tool which can observe open ports, running services, TLS certificates, and more for a given IP." url="https://search.censys.io/" %}}

 {{% resource title="DNS Dumpster" languages="English" cost="Free" description="A tool used to look up the potential attack surfaces of internet facing services." url="https://dnsdumpster.com/" %}}

+{{% resource title="DNS Checker" languages="English" cost="Free" description="‘Swiss Army Knives’ of DNS and IP lookups - allows various fast searches on domain/DNS, IP, and email records." url="https://dnschecker.org/all-tools.php" %}}

-{{% resource title="DNS Checker & MX ToolBox" languages="English" cost="Free" description="‘Swiss Army Knives’ of DNS and IP lookups - allows various fast searches on domain/DNS, IP, and email records." url="https://mxtoolbox.com/SuperTool.aspx" additional_urls="https://dnschecker.org/all-tools.php" %}}
+{{% resource title="MXToolbox" languages="English" cost="Free" description="‘Swiss Army Knives’ of DNS and IP lookups - allows various fast searches on domain/DNS, IP, and email records." url="https://mxtoolbox.com/SuperTool.aspx" %}}

 {{% resource title="How certificate transparency works" languages="English" cost="Free" description="A quick introduction to what certificate transparency is, what issues it addresses, and how it functions." url="https://certificate.transparency.dev/howctworks/" %}}

-{{% resource title="Certificates: the OSINT Gift that keeps on giving" languages="English" cost="Free" description="A guide for analysts on how to use tools like Shodan to search for certificates and get good data on web servers they are investigating." url="https://www.osintcurio.us/2019/03/12/certificates-the-osint-gift-that-keeps-on-giving/" additional_urls="Video version: https://www.youtube.com/watch?v=XHltHamQVoA" %}}
+{{% resource title="Certificates: the OSINT Gift that keeps on giving (text version)" languages="English" cost="Free" description="A guide for analysts on how to use tools like Shodan to search for certificates and get good data on web servers they are investigating." url="https://www.osintcurio.us/2019/03/12/certificates-the-osint-gift-that-keeps-on-giving/" %}}

+{{% resource title="Certificates: the OSINT Gift that keeps on giving (video version)" languages="English" cost="Free" description="A guide for analysts on how to use tools like Shodan to search for certificates and get good data on web servers they are investigating." url="https://www.youtube.com/watch?v=XHltHamQVoA" %}}

 {{% resource title="crt.sh" languages="English" cost="Free" description="A search engine which focuses specifically on certificate search." url="https://crt.sh/" %}}